confluentinc/ksql/design-proposals/klip-12-pull-high-availability.md

 return result;
 ```

-We will also introduce a per-table configuration parameter `acceptable.offset.lag`, that will provide
+We will also introduce a per-query configuration parameter `acceptable.offset.lag`, that will provide
-applications the ability to control how much stale data they are willing to tolerate on a per table
+applications the ability to control how much stale data they are willing to tolerate on a per query
 basis.
 If a standby lags behind by more than the tolerable limit, pull queries will fail.
 This parameter can be configured either as part of the `WITH` clause of CTAS queries or be given as
 arguments to the request's JSON payload.
 This is a very